Orchestre Symphonique Kimbanguiste

 The Orchestre Symphonique Kimbanguiste (OSK), or Kimbanguist Symphony Orchestra, is a Congolese orchestra based in Kinshasa, Democratic Republic of the Congo.
 For many years, the OSK was the only orchestra known to reside in Central Africa, though in recent times, the Kaposoka Orchestra began performing in Angola.
-It was the world's only all-black orchestra.

 History

 Conductor Armand Diangienda founded the orchestra in 1994 after losing his job as an airline pilot, naming it after his grandfather, religious leader Simon Kimbangu.
 At its conception, the group had only twelve amateur musicians that shared instruments and often used common materials as makeshift instrument parts.
 The group eventually grew to the size of about 200 amateur musicians and performers consisting of a full orchestra and choir.